Brandonpinos/SecurityPals-Operator-Framework/self-assessment.md

 Operator Framework is a solution to this problem along with providing several benefits that Kubernetes does not natively supply.
 Operator Framework allows developers to build Operators with languages and libraries that they are already familiar with.
 Operators built with Operator Framework allow for even more options for automation of tasks and workflows beyond the basic functionalities provided by Kubernetes.
 Overall Operator Framework complements the benefits that Kubernetes offers by providing the specialized tools for easier learning for developers, better automation, and better scalability making Kubernetes an easier and more powerful tool.

 ### Actors
-Operator Framework is comprised of a few different parts including,
+Operator Framework is comprised of a few different parts including

 #### Operator Framework SDK
 The framework used to build and package Operators.
 Using Operator SDK allows developers to easily automate and manage any Operators they create.
 It constructs basic manifests such as the CRD, RBAC, Dockerfile­, and the primary file "main.go", and offers some sample illustrations.
 The user interacts with the Operator SDK through a command line interface (CLI) to create, test, and build operators and manage the Operator Life Cycle Manager (OLM) installation in the cluster.